eclipse/xtext/xtext-website/documentation/103_domainmodelnextsteps.md

     }
     ```

 1. The utility class [ParseHelper]({{site.src.xtext_core}}/org.eclipse.xtext.testing/src/org/eclipse/xtext/testing/util/ParseHelper.java) allows to parse an arbitrary string into a *Domainmodel*.
 The model itself can be traversed and checked afterwards.
 A static import of [Assert]({{site.javadoc.junit}}/org/junit/Assert.html) leads to concise and readable test cases.
-You can rewrite the generated example as follows:
+You can rewrite the generated test case as follows:

     ```xtend
     import static org.junit.Assert.*